hyper-views/framework/README.md

 - [@erickmerchant/combine-stores](https://github.com/erickmerchant/combine-stores)

-  A module to create a store from other stores where each is responsible for one property in the state.
+  A module to create a store from other stores where each is responsible for one property in the state. __Does not currently work with 12__.

 - [@erickmerchant/router](https://github.com/erickmerchant/router)